diffblue/gitlab/doc/architecture/blueprints/rate_limiting/index.md

 **Phase 3**: Team Fanout of Rails SDK – Stage Groups
     a.
 Individual stage groups begin using the SDK built in Phase 2 for new limit and policies.
     b.
 Stage groups begin replacing historical ad-hoc limit implementations with the SDK.
+    c.
+Provides means to monitor and observe the progress of the replacement effort.
+Ideally this is broken down to the `feature_category` level to drive group-level buy-in -- Owning Team.
 **Phase 4**: Enable Satellite Services to Use the Rate Limiting Framework – Owning Team
     a.
 Determine if the goals of Phase 4 are best met by either
         1. Extracting the Rails rate limiting service into a decoupled service OR
-        2. Implementing a separate Go library
+        2. Implementing a separate Go library which uses the same backend (eg, Redis) for rate limiting.
 **Phase 5**: SDK for Satellite Services – Owning Team
     a.
 Build Golang SDK.
     c.
 Create examples showcasing usage of the new rate limits SDK.